Skip to content

 For as fast-paced as the golf launch monitor race has become, there really have only been a small handful of truly innovative products.
 And Garmin has two of them, the new Approach R50 and the three-year-old Approach R10.

-In the case of the Garmin Approach R10, it was the first accurate golf launch monitor for under $1,000.
+In the case of the Garmin Approach R10, it was the first accurate garmin golf launch monitor for under $1,000.
 Before then, consumers had two choices when it came to golf launch monitors: expensive or inaccurate.
 The Approach R10 was the first device to bring “reasonable” into the golf launch monitor conversation for everyday, non-professional golfers who wanted a reliable and accurate device.

 Really, these are two wildly different products.
-The R10 retails for $599.99.
-The R50 for $4,999.99.
+The R10 now retails closer to $500 (and even less refurbished), while the R50 still sits at $4,999.99.

 But they are both innovative.
 They are both Garmin.
 And, for the right golfer, they are both worth considering.